What is Acetaminophen Overdose?

 - Abdominal pain

 These symptoms may persist for a day and then subside.
-If doctors administer medical attention within eight hours of an overdose, the FDA recognizes that N-acetyl cysteine (NAC) may significantly reduce liver damage and potentially prevent liver failure (x).
+If doctors administer medical attention within eight hours of an overdose, the FDA recognizes that N-acetyl cysteine (NAC) may significantly reduce liver damage and potentially prevent liver failure. (x)

 After 48-72 hours following an overdose, the liver begins to fail.
 As a result, the following symptoms may occur:

-Overdosing may lead to other complications and chronic conditions like low blood sugar, pancreatitis, lactic acidosis and kidney failure.
-Other side effects include rashes, hives, red skin, swelling of the body, difficulty breathing, dizziness and hoarseness (x).
+Overdosing may lead to other complications and chronic conditions like low blood sugar, pancreatitis, lactic acidosis, and kidney failure.
+Other side effects include rashes, hives, red skin, swelling of the body, difficulty breathing, dizziness, and hoarseness. (x)

 Causes of Acetaminophen Poisoning

 Acetaminophen poisoning is a direct result of liver damage sustained after ingesting toxic amounts of acetaminophen.
+Understanding how toxicity develops in your body may convince you to find natural pain alternatives.
+Discuss this with your doctor and see if you can come up with healthier options for acetaminophen.

 Acetaminophen poisoning can also occur if the drug reacts poorly with other medications or supplements.
 Other drugs that are hard on the liver — even some herbal supplements — may cause or speed up liver deterioration when taken with acetaminophen.